BlockchainCommons/Learning-FROST-from-the-Command-Line/04_2_Signing_PSBTs_with_FROST.md

 ```

 > :information_source: **NOTE:** It is best practice to generate a new
-address any time you receive digital dunds.
+address any time you receive digital funds.

 You can now create a PSBT that sends 100,000,000 satoshis (1 BTC) from
 your FROST wallet to that address on your regular Bitcoin wallet: